The Diabolical Duo

 Earl was out cold.
 He couldn’t hear a thing my Dad said.
 I was convinced he had a concussion.
-Dad carefully opened the door and Earl’s leg slowly rolled off the screen.
+Dad carefully opened the door and Earl’s leg slowly rolled off the screen with a thump.
 “Are you okay?
 Is that you, Tommy?”

 “Art.
 What’s going on out there?”

 My mother was now up and making her way to the back door.
 By this time, Dad was slowly stepping over Earl’s lifeless body and getting down on one knee to render first aid.
 His back was to the Impala.
 “Ma?
 I think Tommy hurt himself.”

 “Tommy?
 Tommy.
 Are you okay?”, Dad muttered in a caring tone.
 Me and Robert John knew Earl was a goner but I was proud of Dad for trying to bring life back into him.
 Dad cradled Earl’s shoulders and began to slowly shake them.
 It was scene reminiscent of a war ravaged death in “Platoon”.

 “Is he okay, Art?
 I can’t see anything.
 The light won’t work,” Mom said.